DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

   T : np.ndarray
     This is a :math:`\{N_{samples} \times N_{agents}\}` dimensional numpy array.
 It includes strings that indicate the type of agent observed (see definition of **provide_all_included_agent_types()** for available types).
-If an agent is not observed at all, the value will instead be np.nan. agent_names : list
+If an agent is not observed at all, the value will instead be '0'. agent_names : list
     This is a list of length :math:`N_{agents}`, where each string contains the name of a possible agent.